How some account holders could be hit with unexpected charges of up to £30 a day

 It wasn’t just the accidental charges on accounts that were hitting customers.
 Almost a fifth of respondents said that they had paid daily usage fees for going into their authorised overdraft in the past 12 months.

-The thinkmoney Personal Account has one monthly flat-rate fee of £14.50 and it won’t let you go overdrawn, so you’ll never accidentally spend more than you have in your account.
+The thinkmoney Current Account has one monthly flat-rate fee of £14.50 and it won’t let you go overdrawn, so you’ll never accidentally spend more than you have in your account.

 What’s more, you won’t be charged for an accidental bounced payment either, as the budgeting-style account sets aside all the money from your salary you need for all the Direct Debits and Standing Orders that you’ve told us about, meaning you won’t be able to go over budget and spend your rent.

 *OnePoll questioned a nationally representative sample of 2,000 adults aged 18 and over between 10th January and 15th January 2014.